-Though physical or social distancing will be in place throughout 2021 in numerous locations, athletes are finding new ways to train and stay competitive.
+Though physical or social distancing will be in place throughout the year in numerous locations, athletes are finding new ways to train and stay competitive.
 These include options from digital at-home cycling programs to online workout communities.

 Users can log in to live or prerecorded workouts taught by real trainers and share their progress with peers.
 This industry is forecasted to be worth $30 billion by 2026.

 - This all-in-one app grants access to leading fitness platforms, such as SoulCycle, Equinox, Pure Yoga, and Precision Run.

 - This training app provides customizable weekly workout plans and nutrition guidance to help you reach your fitness goals.

 - This at-home cycling platform brings the cycling community to you.
 You can ride through simulated courses, play games, and compete with others.

 - This virtual reality (VR) training app immerses you in cycling courses that take you across the globe, such as the Dolomite Mountains in Italy, Bealach na Bà in Scotland, and Shimanami Kaido in Japan.